PSESD/srx-services-xsre/README.md

 # Srx-Services-xSre
-**Retrieves, updates, and deletes xSRE XML for District to CBO transfers.**
+**Retrieves, creates, updates, and deletes xSRE XML for District to CBO transfers.**

 ***
-#### GET, UPDATE, DELETE
+* XSREs are retrieved via a GET request.
+* XSREs are created via an UPDATE request, NOT a CREATE request.
+* XSREs are updated via a UPDATE request.
-XSREs are retrieved, created, updated, and deleted via a GET request using the following URL format:
+* XSREs are deleted via a DELETE request.

+All requests use the following URL format:

 ```
 https://[baseUrl]/xsres/[studentId];zoneId=[zoneId];contextId=[contextId]